lfit/releng-global-jjb/README.md

 ### ShellCheck

-If ShellCheck is being used to lint global-jjb or any projects that include global-jjb as part of their project (common with ci-management repos) then a minimum version of ShellCheck 0.4.x is required as the shell scripts in this repo uses annotations that were introduced in 0.4..
+When using ShellCheck to lint global-jjb or any projects that include global-jjb as part of their project (common with ci-management repos) then we require version 0.4.x of ShellCheck installed on the build vms.
+This version introduces annotations used by shell scripts in this repo.